 Aurangabad is peppered by several resplendent Mughal architectures and Bibi ka Maqbara is one of the most famous among them.
 Aurangabad is famous for the production of exquisite silk and handwoven outfits that are loved and admired by tourists and locals alike.

+Bibi Ka Maqbara in Aurangabad’s answer to the Taj Mahal in Agra, which was created by the Mughal Emperor Aurangzeb.
+Aurangzeb expressed his love for his wife Dilras Banu Begum by constructing the magnificent Maqbara.
 One of the largest structures built during the rule of Aurangzeb and supposed to be a rival of Taj Mahal, Bibi ka Maqbara is built from marble and embellished with intricate carvings and designs.
-It is a major attraction in Aurangabad for history buffs, photographers, tourists and other admirers of architecture.
+It is a major attraction in Aurangabad for history buffs, photographers, tourists, and other admirers of architecture.

 These caves are a total of 12 Buddha shrines that are situated a few kilometers away from Bibi ka Maqbara and are one of the key attractions in Aurangabad.
 These caves were made in the 6th or 7th century by carving out the soft basalt rock.
 The caves are divided into three different groups and are spread away from each other.
 The Archaeological Survey of India looks after these caves.
 One can easily visit the Aurangabad Caves and other tourist attractions in a single day.